markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 10th May 2021 - "When you're moving from fruit to flowers, you're putting the second boss in charge"

 Update 9th May 2021 - "More on the misery of commitment and consistency.
 If you want a guarantee get a toaster.
 If you want to be always reliable, be a toaster."

 Update 8th May 2021 - "That second boss."